pablooliveira/bibjekyll/README.md

 License
 -------

-This plugin is realeased under the MIT License.
+This plugin is released under the MIT License.

 Contact
 -------